 They can also consolidate and report on financial results from multiple enterprise systems, as well as collect, compile, and manage budgets across the enterprise.

-As you weigh the pros and cons of ERP vs. EPM, you might be disappointed to find that there isn’t a one-size-fits-all answer.
-Instead, your specific business needs must guide your decision.
+As you weigh the pros and cons of ERP vs. EPM systems, you might be disappointed to find that there isn’t a one-size-fits-all answer.
+Instead, your specific business needs must guide your meaningful decision choosing between ERP and EPM software systems.

 Many companies find that it’s beneficial to implement these platforms in tandem, as they complement each other.
 However, this isn’t the right choice for every organization.